 Figure 3 Fluorescence micrograph of PKH26-labelled menstrual blood stem cells.
-A: The third passage of PKH26-labelled menstrual blood stem cells (MenSCs) was resuspended and exhibited red fluorescence (×20); B: When the labelled MenSCs were cultured in vitro, most of the cells were able to grow by adhering to the wall (×20); C: After serial passages, the fluorescent signal intensity from the cells decreased with time (×20, passage 8).
+A: The third passage of PKH26-labelled menstrual blood stem cells (MenSCs) was resuspended and exhibited red fluorescence (×20); B: When the labelled MenSCs were cultured in vitro, most of the cells were able to grow adhering to the wall (×20); C: After serial passages, the fluorescent signal intensity from the cells decreased with time (×20, passage 8).
 MenSCs: Menstrual blood stem cells.